aws-samples/serverless-patterns/cognito-appsync-bedrock/cdk/README.md

 Before changing the model, confirm all of the following:

 1. The model exists in the region where you deploy the stack
-2. Your AWS account has access to the model
+2. Your deployment role and Lambda execution role have the required IAM and AWS Marketplace permissions
 3. The model uses a request and response shape that this Lambda handler supports
 4. The Lambda execution role has permission for the right Bedrock resource ARNs